 - Cons: Just as trading with leverage increases the size of your gain if shares of Apple rise, it also ups the size of your loss if those shares fall. if you leave a leveraged CFD position open for more than a day, you will often have to pay overnight fees.
 It often makes less sense for trading stocks, since you lose the voting rights and potential dividends that can come with owning actual shares of a stock.

-The more you know, the better equipped you’ll be to buy or trade shares in Apple.
+The more you know, the better equipped you’ll be to buy and trade Apple shares.
 We suggest reading our guides and courses to get up to speed.
-On the other hand, if you’re ready to give it a go, click on the above links.
+On the other hand, if you’re ready to buy Apple shares, click on the above links.

 How to buy, sell and trade Apple shares for beginners